Asteski/WinMac/README.md

 Additionally, deployment script includes pinning User folder and Start Menu\Programs folder to Quick Access.

+- **Stacks Context Menus**

+Stahky allows to create shortcuts for taskbar, that show custom context menus which can include settings and control panel shortcuts, website shortcuts, other files and folders.

 - **Enhanced Terminal**

 WinMac provides you with debloated prompt with addition of completion functions and most commonly used commands in macOS/Linux, like *vim, grep, touch, ditto, top, whatis, killall, ll, la, tree* with additional commands like *history, comuterinfo, battery, backup, ntop, rcopy, brew* among ton of other functions!
 More details on Wiki page [Commands Cheat Sheet](https://github.com/Asteski/WinMac/wiki/Commands-Cheat-Sheet).